drunarayan/barospection/README.md

 ### [SLACK CHANNEL FOR ALL COMMUNICATIONS](https://briefprograms.slack.com/archives/C0918TX0SVC)! - Please look here for Q&A

 ### NEWS - READ THIS SECTION BELOW FOR UPDATES EACH TIME!

+- Sep 13th: ***The BAROSpection course is now complete!
+Thank you for attending and providing feedback.
+It looks like it was well received by all of you.
+Thank you!
+The Google VM prices have gone higher.
+Hence, I have decided that the Google VM will be available only upon request.
+I am sorry about this.
+However, please let me know on slack the dates and when (including Timezones) during those days you need it, I will schedule it to be turned on.
+Please give me several days notice.
+I would like to not waste money on unused CPU time.
+I will write once more about scheduling special sessions for Poster and Paper Publications work on Spectroscopy.***
 - Sep 10th: [Instrument Response files for spectral images taken on both 09/01/25 & 09/04/25](https://drunarayan.github.io/barospection/notebooks/hrd_project.html) are posted for downloading to be used in RSpec
 - Sep 10th: [Q&A session is @6:30 PM today, please join!](https://drunarayan.github.io/barospection/#workshop-meeting-and-recording-links)
 - Sep 5th: [The Hertzsprung Russell Diagram (HRD)](references/hrd_presentation.md) discussion is posted